rayandasoriya/100DaysOfCode/README.md

 ## Day 37
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to find the length of longest increasing subsequence.
+1. The problem is related to find the length of the longest increasing subsequence.
 Refer to Day37/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.
 Refer to Day37/Problem 2.pdf for detailed information.

 ## Day 38
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to convert the sorted array into binary search tree.
+1. The problem is related to convert the sorted array into a binary search tree.
 Refer to Day38/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find the degree of an array.
 Refer to Day38/Problem 2.pdf for detailed information.